-How many times have you noticed that when traveling to the high altitude places, either you or people around you had complained shortness of breath, nausea, headaches or vomiting, etc?
+How many times have you noticed that when traveling to high-altitude places, either you or people around you complained of shortness of breath, nausea, headaches, vomiting, etc.?

-I am sure you must have encountered such uncommon situations while traveling in the Himalayas especially at the high altitudes like regions of Manali – Leh Highway, Leh – Ladakh, Rohtang Pass, Spiti Valley, etc.. in India, to name a few.
+I am sure you must have encountered such common situations while traveling in the Himalayas, especially at the high altitudes like regions of Manali – Leh Highway, Leh – Ladakh, Rohtang Pass, Spiti Valley, Zanskar Valley, etc. in India, to name a few.

 Acclimatization is the prime reason I propose to choose Srinagar – Leh Road over Manali – Leh Road.
-To be very frank, some people suffer mildly and some may not suffer altogether; consider your self very lucky in such a case.
-However, some persons suffer drastically and the effects can be seriously ugly for them.
+To be very frank, some people suffer mildly and some may not suffer altogether; consider yourself very lucky in the latter case.
+However, some people suffer drastically and the effects can be seriously ugly for them.

-Illness or sickness on Himalayan trips is widespread, especially if you are directly flying to places like Leh or driving to a higher altitude, which almost certain the chances of AMS hitting you.
+Illness or sickness on Himalayan trips is widespread, especially if you are directly flying to places like Leh or driving to a higher altitude, which makes it almost certain that AMS may hit you.
 Such illness can spoil a much-awaited relaxing holiday in the Himalayas and turn it into something ugly.
-In some cases, there have very severe consequences too.
+In some cases, there are very severe/fatal consequences too.

-Higher you go directly and quickly, higher will be the risks of you getting hit with AMS.
-Hence, its always better to know what altitude sickness means and what you can do to prevent it.
+The higher you go directly and quickly, the higher will be the risks of you getting hit with AMS.
+Hence, it’s always better to know what altitude sickness means and what you can do to prevent it.

 Further, in the article, I will try to lay out some important theories and facts about acute mountain sickness and the importance of acclimatization.
-It may help you be prepared for altitude changes and enjoy that ever awaited holiday in the Himalayas of yours 🙂
+It may help you be prepared for altitude changes and enjoy that ever-awaited holiday in the Himalayas 🙂

 Acclimatization and Acute Mountain Sickness (AMS)

-Generally, people can go up to 8000 feet without much problems with mountain sickness.
+Generally, people can go up to 8,000 feet without many problems with mountain sickness.
 As you start to increase altitude, the barometric pressure starts to decrease, which reduces the Oxygen intake per breath.
 Now, to compensate for the less Oxygen intake, your body needs to increase the breathing rate.